The theory of F-rational signature: Abstract

 \section{Abstract}

 F-signature is an important numeric invariant of singularities in positive characteristic that can be used to detect strong F-regularity.
-One would like to have a variant that rather detects F-rationality, which led Hochster and Yao to propose a definition of F-rational signature.
-However, their theory would seem to be missing a number of important (geometric) properties of the original F-signature.
-We propose a modification of their definition that fills this gap, showing in particular that the modified definition can only increase upon localization and gives rise to a lower semicontinuous function.
-We also explore the relation with the dual F-signature introduced by Sannai and conjecture that the two invariants coincide.
+One would like to have a variant that rather detects F-rationality, and there are two theories that aim to fill this gap: F-rational signature of Hochster and Yao and dual F-signature of Sannai.
+Unfortunately, several important properties of the original F-signature are unknown for these invariants.

+We find a modification of the Hochster--Yao definition that agrees with Sannai's dual F-signature and push further the united theory to achieve a \emph{complete} generalization of F-signature.